klatifi/security-tools/README.md

 ```
 ## Install

-Copy the file to /usr/bin/ or /usr/sbin/ directory.
+* Copy this file into directory  `/usr/bin/`  or `/usr/sbin/`

-You will need python2 to run this script, open your terminal and run
+* You will need python2 to run this script, open your terminal and run
 ```
 $ which python2
 ```
-Use the output to replace python2 location at the very beginning of the script.
+* Use the output to replace python2 location at the very beginning of the script.
 ```
 #!/usr/local/bin/python2
 ```